matt-ewan-laws/mdel/content/projects/dnd-in-a-tin.md

 Which I get is a pain as most of these things make sense buying in bulk.
 So it might be worth it talking to your group and all pitching in to get a set.

-If you're in the UK and really want to get this, DM me on [Mastodon](https://dice.camp/@hedgepig) and we'll see what I can do.
+If you're in the UK and really want to get this, DM me on [Mastodon](https://dice.camp/@hedgepig) and we'll see what I can do. £10 include postage and packaging would cover it.

 ## Details